Isabella d'Este: "Devoted head of state"

 Isabella left Mantua for Rome in 1527.
 She was present during the catastrophic Sack of Rome, when she converted her house, the Palazzo Colonna, into an asylum for approximately 2,000 people (including clerics, nobles and common citizens) fleeing the Imperial soldiers.
 Her huge palace was the only place safe from attacks, because her son Ferrante Gonzaga was a general in the invading army and she herself had good relationship with the emperor.
 When she left Rome, she managed to acquire safe passage for all the refugees who had sought refuge in her home.

 Later years and death

 Once Rome became stabilized following the sacking, she left the city and returned to Mantua.
 She made it a centre of culture, started a school for girls, and turned her ducal apartments into a museum containing the finest art treasures.
 This was not enough to satisfy Isabella, already in her mid-sixties, so she returned to political life and ruled Solarolo, in Romagna until her death on 13 February 1539.
-She was buried beside her husband in the Church of Santa Paola in Mantua, but the remains were stolen.
+She was buried beside her husband in the Church of Santa Paola in Mantua, but her remains were stolen.